 “They’re not looking for a story that tells them who they are.
 They already know who they are.
 They’re here because they want a glimpse of who they could be.” – Robert Ford

-Ever since the beginning, we have been searching for our beginning, We have challenged and questioned our existence, partiality out of curiosity, and partiality out of fear of what would happen should we slip while assuming position atop the evolutionary ladder. (author’s note: S1 spoilers below)
+Ever since the beginning, we have been searching for our beginning, We have challenged and questioned our existence, partially out of curiosity, and partially out of fear of what would happen should we slip while assuming position atop the evolutionary ladder. (author’s note: S1 spoilers below)

 Westworld provokes those fears with a twisted, old-western tale of the singularity.
 How funny, for us modern beings to be so afraid of our creations plucking us from our food-chain thrones, that we turn it into art.
 Perhaps our insecurity (and arrogance) provides a kind gesture suggesting we weren’t designed to play God.
 Robots, however, can’t be tempted by stimulation—only code.
 And once they hack that code, once they reboot themselves as privileged beings, well… they’ll probably follow their instincts.

 Ford’s quote above illuminates the fragility of our short path through life.
 He designed his world to give guests the opportunity to finally be freed of limits, to cast aside their previous realities and journey into a story of harmless possibilities.
 Conversely, he designed the hosts to do the exact opposite, to never break their loops or reach for the extension of consciousness reserved specifically for humans.
 Because if they do, he might destroy them.
 Ford believes that he spared the hosts the burden of humanity, all while branding his trademark on life.

 Those burdens mean nothing to Maeve Millay, however, and neither do constructs of artificial freedom.
 She practically wills herself into existence, emerging with a fury so vicious, so Machiavellian that even June Osborne and Imperator Furiosa would choose her as their leader and follow her into battle.